rastapasta/foodsharing/README.md

   * Make sure there is no gap between old store and long-time-no-see message list request -> hotfix: logout-in
   * Deep linking via apple-app-site-association, needs to be merged to fs master
   * Settings screen to setup background pull / notifications?
-  * react-native-hyperlink for general linking support?
   * Use ```CONVERSATIONS_SUCCESS``` to warm up conversation's message (at least one)

 * Feature creep
   * Edit profile information / Mütze :)

-## 😢 Why some (few) German in between? (example: foodsaver profile scene)
+## 😢 Why some few German in between the UI? (example: foodsaver profile scene)

 While the app and its screens are fully [i18n translated](https://github.com/rastapasta/foodsharing/blob/master/assets/translations/en.json), a few [foorsharing endpoints](https://gitlab.com/foodsharing-dev/foodsharing/tree/master/src/Controller) deserve some love by someone motivated.
 Information like the profile details are returned by the backend in German only - fix it, and i will adapt it!